berryscottr/magic-8ball/README.md

 This command returns an embedded link to the calendar for the current season.

+Further, the current session's team calendar with match results is located [here](data/Fall2022Schedule.csv).

 ## Dev Notes
 - This bot is hard-coded to restart every 6th hour of the day in UTC time to enable full-time Github Workflow Action hosting.
+- I've used this bot to benefit my own teams, but I encourage whoever may come across this to use this template for their own teams as well.